draxios/docs/for-establishing-it-ai-team.md

-# For establishing an IT AI group within a business
+# For establishing an IT AI group within a company

 ## Executive Summary

+AI is not a replacement for anything or anyone.
+AI is not a blackbox.
+AI is a producitivy and learning accelerant.
+It's a tool that should be reviewed, and if found useful, ultizlied by companies within strict guardrails.

-Artificial Intelligence (AI) is revolutionizing industries by enhancing productivity, accelerating learning, and providing powerful tools for decision-making.
-In the financial sector, AI is not a replacement for human expertise but a complementary asset that amplifies the capabilities of professionals.
-It demystifies complex data, provides actionable insights, and automates routine tasks, allowing human talent to focus on strategic and creative endeavors.
+AI is a complementary asset that amplifies the capabilities of professionals.
+It demystifies complex data, provides actionable insights, allowing human talent to focus on strategic and creative endeavors.

 This whitepaper outlines a comprehensive plan for establishing a new AI team within our firm, leveraging cutting-edge technologies such as Azure OpenAI and AWS SageMaker.
 The primary objective is to build a robust AI presence from the ground up, ensuring that our firm is well-positioned to harness the transformative potential of AI technologies.

+While this paper wasn't written by AI, it was used very closely in its creation, acting as a guide, a editor, a formatter.
+A true accelerant for the creation of an opinion to suggest its own usage more openly.

-### The Case for AI in Financial Services
+### The Case for AI in Financial Services and Information Technology

-AI has the potential to significantly impact the financial industry in several key areas:
+AI has the potential to significantly impact the financial and IT industry in several key areas:

+## Financial Oppertunites
 1. **Operational Efficiency**: AI can automate repetitive and mundane tasks, reducing operational costs and minimizing human error.
-For instance, JP Morgan's Contract Intelligence (COiN) platform uses AI to review documents, saving 360,000 hours of work annually .
+For instance, JP Morgan's Contract Intelligence (COiN) platform uses AI to review documents, saving 360,000 hours of work annually.

 2. **Customer Experience**: AI-driven chatbots and virtual assistants can provide personalized and instant customer support, improving client satisfaction and retention.
-Bank of America’s Erica chatbot has over 15 million users, handling millions of customer queries effectively .
+Bank of America’s Erica chatbot has over 15 million users, handling millions of customer queries effectively.

 3. **Risk Management and Fraud Detection**: AI systems can analyze vast amounts of transaction data in real-time, identifying and mitigating fraud and compliance risks more effectively than traditional methods.
-According to a McKinsey report, AI has the potential to reduce fraud detection costs by up to 20% .
+According to a McKinsey report, AI has the potential to reduce fraud detection costs by up to 20%.

 4. **Predictive Analytics and Insights**: AI can analyze historical data to predict future trends, helping firms make informed decisions.
-For example, BlackRock uses AI to analyze millions of data points to identify investment opportunities .
+For example, BlackRock uses AI to analyze millions of data points to identify investment opportunities.

+## IT Oppertunites
+1. **Code Review**: AI can help review code, give architetchure reviews, structuring.

+2. **Documentation**: AI-driven documenation creation can help document less-known projects and code, or free up employees to not have to write tickets and documentation.

+3. **Templating**: AI can analyze code and create templates and forms for easy of use in automation.

+4. **Debugging**: AI can help debug errors in real-time or in the IDE.

+5. **Code Generation**: AI can help with boilerplate code functions, logic examples, API calls, pure code reference.

 ### Leveraging Azure OpenAI and AWS SageMaker